abana-mu/landing-abana/_jobs/2020-06-29-apparel-design-assistant.md

 department: Textile & Apparel Design
 location: Goodlands, Mauritius
-role: ABANA is building a B2B platform which will attract the diverse stakeholders of the Texitle & Apparel eco-system in the Indian Ocean and Africa.
+role: ABANA is building a B2B platform which will attract the diverse stakeholders of the Textile & Apparel eco-system in the Indian Ocean and Africa.
 Your role will be to assist our Head Designer in the development of our Drops Collections and contribute fresh new influences.
 tasks: >-